-- 5 stamps per lesson/tutor time per day
+- Up to 5 stamps per lesson/tutor (4) times per day

-- 32 stamps possible per day
+- Up to 31 stamps possible per day

-- 160 stamps possible per week
+- Up to 155 stamps possible per week

 Rewards Assemblies

 At the end of every half term, a rewards assembly will take place for each year group where prizes will be given to Pupils.
 This is an opportunity to celebrate the success of the year group.
 The number of stamps that Pupils have attained is reset at the beginning of each academic year.